jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 GHG inventory results for CRFReporter import, check missing work, compare results with previous year and generate some ubiquitous NIR tables.
 There are no intentions to make graphical user interface.

+The instructions are for `bash` shell in sorvi.
+Your default shell might be for example `tcsh` and you must for instance adjust hyphens in command lines containing wild card searches accordingly.

 ## Contents

-+ 1\.
-Create python virtual environment
+1. Create python virtual environment
-+ 2\.
-Install lukeghg python package
+2. Install lukeghg python package
-+ 3\.
-Update  lukeghg python package
+3. Update  lukeghg python package
-+ 4\.
-GHG inventory to CRFReporter xml file
+4. GHG inventory to CRFReporter xml file
-+ 5\.
-GHG Scenarios
+5. GHG Scenarios
-+ 6\.
-Other useful programs
+6. Other useful programs
 + Version control
 + Notes on hirsi server
 + Reading

-The instructions are for `bash` shell in sorvi.
-Your default shell might be for example `tcsh` and you must for instance adjust hyphens in command lines containing wild card searches accordingly.

 ## 1. Create python virtual environment